Miffyli/im2latex-dataset/README.md

   - Finish tokenizer function / output list of tokens instead of raw formula in formula list
   - Add accuracy metric (eg. word-error-rate or similar).
     - Check this repository for some evaluation scripts: https://github.com/harvardnlp/im2markup
+  - Combine `...2formula.py` scripts into one, or at least make system more sensible rather than bunch of separate scripts.